Jacques Murphy, Chair

 A broadcast communications graduate of Middle Tennessee State University in Murfreesboro, TN, Pat began his career as sports editor at his hometown newspaper in Tennessee.
 He then moved to Kentucky and worked 10 years in television as a sports reporter and later as a program and promotions director.
 In 1999 he moved to Atlanta and began his career with Waffle House restaurants in the Communications Department.

-Richard L. Duncan, CPP, Director
+Richard L. Duncan, CPP, Board Member

 Richard L. Duncan, a Certified Protections Professional (CPP), serves as the assistant general manager Public Safety & Security (PSS) at the world’s busiest and most efficient airport.
 PSS is comprised of the Airport’s Police Division, Fire and Rescue Division, Security Division, Safety Management Group and the Centralized Command and Control Center.